Quasi-Experimental Shift-Share Research Designs: Setting and Motivation

-In the labor supply example, where a local labor demand instrument is called for, $g_{n}$ may for instance denote new government subsidies to the output of different industries $n$ and $s_{\ell n}$ may be location $\ell$'s lagged shares of industry employment.
-For now we require that the sum of exposure weights is constant across observations, i.e. that $\sum_{n=1}^{N}s_{\ell n}=1$; we relax this in Section \ref{subsec:Extensions}.
-Although our focus is on shift-share IV, we also note that this setup nests shift-share reduced-form regressions of $y_{\ell}$ on $z_{\ell}$, when $x_{\ell}=z_{\ell}$.
+for a set of observed shocks $g_{n}$, $n=1,\dots,N$, and a set of observed shares $s_{\ell n}\ge0$ defining the exposure of each observation $\ell$ to each shock $n$.
+Initially we assume the sum of these exposure weights is constant across observations, i.e. that $\sum_{n}s_{\ell n}=1$; we relax this assumption in Section \ref{subsec:Incomplete-shares}.\footnote{Note that the shares are defined relative to the total across components $n$.
+In practice shift-share instruments are sometimes presented differently, with the shares defined relative to the total across observations $\ell$ (see footnote \ref{fn:ADH-details} for an example in the \textcite{AutorDorn2001} setting).
+We recommend that researchers follow the representation in (\ref{eq:eq:bartik}) to apply our theoretical results.} Although our focus is on shift-share IV, we note that the setup nests shift-share reduced-form regressions, of $y_{\ell}$ on $z_{\ell}$ and $w_{\ell}$, when $x_{\ell}=z_{\ell}$.